donaghmm/ansible-aws-terraform/README.md

 ### ansible.cfg

 Edit `ansible.cfg` to specify the location of your AWS private key file.
 Ensure key pair is created in the region.
 KeyPair used in the demo is aws-demo.
+Change the permission of the keypair : chmod 400 aws-demo.pem

 ### group_vars/all